cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 solver = Solver(D1, D2)
 ```

 This approach creates a DG discretization with polynomial degree `p` within each element.
+Similarly, you can create a CG discretization using `couple_continuously`.
+Note that in this case, `N` needs to be divisible by `p` instead of `p + 1`.

 ## Fourier Spectral Methods

-[Fourier collocation methods](@ref fourier_sbp) can be interpreted as periodic SBP operators, which can be constructed via fourier\_derivative\_operator:
+[Fourier collocation methods](@ref fourier_sbp) can be interpreted as periodic SBP operators, which can be constructed via `fourier_derivative_operator`:

 ```julia
 using SummationByPartsOperators: fourier_derivative_operator